This section lists terms and abbreviations used within the University. You will encounter them frequently so it is

 Department Academic Board refers to the Academic Board of the respective Department.

-English Language Hub (ELH) assists FNU students from all disciplines and abilities to become more effective writers (both in academic and non-academic genres) and oral communicators by conducting tutoring and workshops.
+English Language Hub (ELH) assists FNU students from all disciplines and abilities to become more effective writers (both in academic and non-academic genres) and oral communicators of English by conducting tutoring and workshops.
 Learn more about the ELH here.

 The Erasmus Programme is a European-wide initiative based on subject-specific exchange agreements between FNU and academic counterparts at partner Universities across Europe.
 See The Erasmus Programme webpage.